The-Burnes-Center/nj-ease/README.md

-# 📄 NJ EASE (Entrepreneurial Application Screening Engine)
+# 📌 NJ EASE (Entrepreneurial Application Screening Engine)

-> _An AI document validation application that automatically validates business documents using Azure AI Form Recognizer and extracts key information for compliance verification._
+> AI-powered web application that instantly verifies New Jersey business documents to accelerate incentive eligibility checks for the New Jersey Economic Development Authority (NJEDA).

 ---